ballerina-platform/ballerina-dev-website/security-policy.md

 - **Impact:** state self-assessed impact
 - **Solution:** propose a  solution if you have one

-We will keep you informed of the progress towards a fix and disclosure of the vulnerability if the reported issue is identified as a true positive.
+We will keep you informed of the progress towards fixing and disclosing of the vulnerability if the reported issue is identified as a true positive.

 ## Handling a Vulnerability